 Don’t let this be you.
 If you have to, stop in the middle of your workout, pull up the Notes application on your phone, and key in your flashes of genius.
 Keep a notebook and pen beside your bed and scribble something down before you start snoring.
 Never trust memory with your ideas.

-The time has come for From Nothing to Novel to sign off until 2017.
-We’ll be busy with family, friends, dozens of holiday traditions, and writing, of course.
 However you spend the holidays, we hope they bring you to the new year with fresh pages full of characters and scenes and a year’s worth of inspiration!
 As always, reach out to us with updates on your writing life!